Age UK Wigan Borough relies on volunteers to help us offer vital services in the local community. Would you like to lend a hand?

 Volunteers are currently required to assist with the Advocacy Service on Mondays, Wednesdays, Thursdays and Fridays, supporting people to have their views heard.

 If you are over 50 and live in Atherton, Leigh or Pemberton and are a good listener we would love to hear from you.
 Our Peer Research project involves asking a series of informal questions to more isolated older people to learn more about their perception of their community and offer signposting support to other services if they require it.
 We ask that you be available for a minimum of 2 hours per month.
+We are also seeking people with IT experience to share their knowledge with people in the Atherton, Leigh and Pemberton areas.
+You don't need to be an expert!

 For more information about any of these volunteering roles, contact us.